The Innocents (1961 film): Critical response

-Bosley Crowther wrote an unfavourable review of the film in The New York Times when the film was first shown in New York City in December 1961: "But we fear that old hands long familiar with the traffic and tricks of horror films will feel a bit bored by this screen version of Henry James' famous tale, The Turn of the Screw, so mild and ingenuous it is alongside others of the genre.
-And especially do we fear they will be let down by the lucent performance of Deborah Kerr as the supposedly morbid young woman who is the focal figure in the tale".
+Contemporary critics were positive about the film.
 A review published in Time magazine praised Kerr's performance and the film's "dangerous, intelligent darkness", but criticised the screenplay, suggesting that Archibald and Capote's script "unhappily press[es] hard, much harder than James did, for the psychiatric interpretation.
 They have obviously failed to perceive that in suggesting a normal, everyday basis for supernatural phenomena, they must inevitably relieve the spectator of his nameless horror of what might happen.
 But isn't horror, when all's said and done, the one important experience this tale is intended to communicate?"
 In a Variety review, the film was deemed a "high-quality spine-chilling drama".
-In the summer 1962 issue of Film Quarterly, Pauline Kael called the film "the best ghost movie I have ever seen", praising Kerr’s and Stephens' performances as well as Capote's adaptation of the source material.
+In the summer 1962 issue of Film Quarterly, Pauline Kael called the film "the best ghost movie I have ever seen", praising Kerr's and Stephens' performances as well as Capote's adaptation of the source material.
 Boyd Martin of The Courier-Journal praised the film as a "spooky chiller... the hypnotic influence is there, and audiences will, I suspect, feel what the governess feels."
+Conversely, Bosley Crowther wrote a mixed review in The New York Times when the film was first shown in New York City in December 1961: "Mr Clayton and Miss Kerr have neglected to interpret the tale and character with sufficient incisiveness and candor to give us a first-rate horror or psychological film.
+But they've given us one that still has interest and sends some formidable chills down the spine.".

 The film was nominated for two BAFTA Awards, including Best British Film and Best Film.
 For his direction, Clayton was awarded the National Board of Review Award for Best Director.
 William Archibald and Truman Capote won a 1962 Edgar Award from the Mystery Writers of America for Best Motion Picture Screenplay.
 The film was entered into the 1962 Cannes Film Festival.

 Home media

 The Innocents received distribution on DVD in the United States through 20th Century Fox Home Entertainment on 6 September 2005.
-This release also features a Spanish language mono track and the film in both widescreen and fullscreen versions.
+This release also features a Latin American Spanish mono audio track and the film in both widescreen and fullscreen versions.
 The Criterion Collection released a new edition of the film on DVD and Blu-ray on 23 September 2014.
 This release features a new 4K transfer, an introduction and audio commentary with cultural critic Christopher Frayling, an interview with cinematographer John Bailey (discussing the work of Freddie Francis), and a 2006 documentary on the making of the film.
 In the United Kingdom, the film received a Blu-ray release on 23 August 2010 through BFI.
 Applications for certification since 2000 have led to the film being rated as a "12" or "12A".